-- Local-density approximation (different parameterizations): - pw-lda : Homogeneous electron gas based on Ceperley and Alder [42] as parameterized by Perdew and Wang 1992 [183].
-Recommended LDA parameterization. - pz-lda : Homogeneous electron gas based on Ceperley and Alder [42], as parameterized by Perdew and Zunger 1981 [184]. - vwn : LDA of Vosko, Wilk, and Nusair 1980 [233]. - vwn-gauss : LDA of Vosko, Wilk, and Nusair 1980, but based on the random phase approximation [210].
+- Local-density approximation (different parameterizations): - pw-lda: Homogeneous electron gas based on Ceperley and Alder [50] as parameterized by Perdew and Wang 1992 [206].
+Recommended LDA parameterization. - pz-lda: Homogeneous electron gas based on Ceperley and Alder [50], as parameterized by Perdew and Zunger 1981 [207]. - vwn: LDA of Vosko, Wilk, and Nusair 1980 [263]. - vwn-gauss: LDA of Vosko, Wilk, and Nusair 1980, but based on the random phase approximation [235].
 Do not use this LDA unless for one specific reason: In the B3LYP implementation of the Gaussian code, this functional is allegedly used instead of the correct VWN functional.
-It is therefore now present in many reference results in the literature, and also available here for comparison. - Generalized-gradient approximations: - am05 : GGA functional designed to include surface effects in self-consistent density functional theory, according to Armiento and Mattsson [9] - blyp: The BLYP functional: Becke (1988) exchange [20] and Lee-Yang-Parr correlation [150]. - pbe : GGA of Perdew, Burke and Ernzerhof 1997 [181]. - pbeint : PBEint functional of Ref.
-[67] - pbesol : Modified PBE GGA according to Ref.
-[187]. - rpbe : The RPBE modified PBE functional according to Ref.
-[93]. - revpbe : The revPBE modified PBE GGA suggested in Ref.
-[247]. - r48pbe : The mixed functional containing 0.52pbe and 0.48rpbe according to Ref.
-[173] - pw91_gga : GGA according to Perdew and Wang, usually referred to as "Perdew-Wang 1991 GGA".
+It is therefore now present in many reference results in the literature, and also available here for comparison. - Generalized-gradient approximations: - am05 : GGA functional designed to include surface effects in self-consistent density functional theory, according to Armiento and Mattsson [13] - blyp: The BLYP functional: Becke (1988) exchange [24] and Lee-Yang-Parr correlation [164]. - pbe : GGA of Perdew, Burke and Ernzerhof 1997 [204]. - pbeint : PBEint functional of Ref.
+[76] - pbesol: Modified PBE GGA according to Ref.
+[210]. - rpbe : The RPBE modified PBE functional according to Ref.
+[104]. - revpbe : The revPBE modified PBE GGA suggested in Ref.
+[279]. - r48pbe: The mixed functional containing 0.52pbe and 0.48rpbe according to Ref.
+[193] - pw91_gga: GGA according to Perdew and Wang, usually referred to as "Perdew-Wang 1991 GGA".
 This GGA is most accessibly described in References 26 and 27 of Ref.
-[182].
-Note that the often mis-quoted reference [183] does not(!) describe the Perdew-Wang GGA but instead only the correlation part of the local-density approximation described above. - b86bbpe : Becke's B86b exchange^[19] plus PBE correlation^[181]. - Meta-generalized gradient approximations: - m06-1 : Truhlar's optimized meta-GGA of the "M06" suite of functionals.
-[250] - m11-1 : Truhlar's optimized range-separated local meta-GGA of the "M11" suite of functionals.
-[191]
+[205].
+Note that the often mis-quoted reference [206]

-- revtpss : Meta-GGA revTPSS functional of Ref.
-[185, 186]. - tpss : Meta-GGA TPSS functional of Ref.
-[223] - tpssloc : Meta-GGA TPSSloc functional, thanks to E. Fabiano and F. Della Sala.
+- does not(!) describe the Perdew-Wang GGA but instead only the correlation part of the local-density approximation described above. - b86bbpe: Becke's B86b exchange[23] plus PBE correlation[204]. - Meta-generalized gradient approximations: - m06-1 : Truhlar's optimized meta-GGA of the "M06" suite of functionals.
+[282] - m11-1 : Truhlar's optimized range-separated local meta-GGA of the "M11" suite of functionals.
+[214] - revtpss: Meta-GGA revTPSS functional of Ref.
+[208, 209]. - tpss: Meta-GGA TPSS functional of Ref.
+[249] - tpssloc: Meta-GGA TPSSloc functional, thanks to E. Fabiano and F. Della Sala.
 L.A.
 Constantin, E. Fabiano, F.Della Sala, Ref.
-[51]. - scan or SCAN: "Strongly Constrained and Appropriately Normed Semilocal Density Functional," i.e., the SCAN meta-GGA functional by Sun, Ruzsinszky, and Perdew.[219] - Hartree-Fock and hybrid functionals (including non-local exchange): Please also see Secs.
-3.23 and 3.24 for related keywords and technical hints. - b31yp: "B3LYP" hybrid functional as allegedly implemented in the Gaussian code (i.e., using the RPA version of the Vosk-Wilk-Nusair local-density approximation, see Refs.
-[233, 210] for details).
-Note that this is therefore not exactly the same B3LYP as originally described by Becke in 1993. - hf : Hartree-Fock exchange only. - hse03 : Hybrid functional as used in Heyd, Scuseria and Ernzerhof [105, 106].
+[59]. - scan or SCAN: "Strongly Constrained and Appropriately Normed Semilocal Density Functional," i.e., the SCAN meta-GGA functional by Sun, Ruzsinszky, and Perdew [245].
+Note that the in-house implementation of SCAN functional has been deprecated and the dfauto scan functional is currently provided in the FHI-aims.
+However, the old in-house SCAN functional can also be used by the keyword scan-deprecated. - Hartree-Fock and hybrid functionals (including non-local exchange): Please also see Secs.
+3.24 and 3.25 for related keywords and technical hints. - b31yp: "B3LYP" hybrid functional as allegedly implemented in the Gaussian code (i.e., using the RPA version of the Vosk-Wilk-Nusair local-density approximation, see Refs.
+[263, 235] for details).
+Note that this is therefore not exactly the same B3LYP as originally described by Becke in 1993. - hf: Hartree-Fock exchange only. - hse03: Hybrid functional as used in Heyd, Scuseria and Ernzerhof [117, 118].
 In this functional, 25 % of the exchange energy is split into a short-ranged, screened Hartree-Fock part, and a PBE GGA-like functional for the long-range part of exchange.
 The remaining 75 % exchange and full correlation energy are treated as in PBE.
 As clarified in Refs.
-[141, 106], two different screening parameters were used in the short-range exchange part and long-range exchange part of the original HSE functional, respectively:
+[155, 118], two different screening parameters were used in the short-range exchange part and long-range exchange part of the original HSE functional, respectively:

-Screened Hartree-Fock exchange: $\omega{\rm HF} = 0.15/\sqrt{2}$
+Screened Hartree-Fock exchange: $\omega{\rm HF}=0.15/\sqrt{2}$